 Google Maps is a great place to start.
 Simply search “campgrounds” after centering the map on the location you want.
 You can also Google search “campgrounds near” any city or town.

-Our first stop, though, is recreation.gov for campgrounds operated by federal agencies.
-After many, many camping trips, I know that these campgrounds are generally a safe bet for the camping experience we are after.
+Our first stop is recreation.gov for campgrounds operated by federal agencies.
+After years of camping trips, I know that these campgrounds are generally a safe bet for the camping experience we are after.
 We also go to reserveamerica.com, where many state and county-run campgrounds can be found.
 These sites also offer online reservations, making it super easy to book your next trip.

 How to Choose a Campground